Skip to content

 Service Worker mode or Module Worker mode

 There are two syntaxes for writing the Cloudflare Workers.
-Service Worker mode and Module Worker mode.
-Using Hono, you can write with both syntax:
+Module Worker mode and Service Worker mode.
+Using Hono, you can write with both syntax, but we recommend using Module Worker mode so that binding variables are localized.

 ts